-Fragment shaders allow an additional index output layout qualifiers:
+Fragment shaders allow an additional index output layout qualifier:

 '''

 layout-qualifier-id

-location = integer-constant

-index = integer-constant
+index = integer-constant-expression

 '''

 Each of these qualifiers may appear at most once.
 If index is specified, location must also be specified.
 If index is not specified, the value 0 is used.
 For example, in a fragment shader, will establish that the fragment shader output color is assigned to fragment color 3 as the first (index zero) input to the blend equation.
 And, will establish that the fragment shader output factor is assigned to fragment color 3 as the second (index one) input to the blend equation.